 Special needs estate planning focuses on providing for the special needs of our loved ones with disabilities when we are no longer there to organize and advocate on their behalf.
 Parents of children with special needs must make careful estate planning choices to coordinate all of the legal, financial, and special care needs of their children – both now and in the future.

 An Overview of Special Needs Estate Planning

-- Third-Party Special Needs Trust: Created using the assets of the parent(s) as part of an estate plan; distributed by a Will or Living Trust.
+- Third-Party Special Needs Trust: Created using the assets of the parent(s) as part of an estate plan and distributed by a will or living trust.

-- Physical Disability: Muscular Dystrophy, Multiple Sclerosis, Epilepsy, Leukaemia, Quadriplegic, etc.
+- Physical Disability: Muscular Dystrophy, Multiple Sclerosis, Epilepsy, Leukemia, Quadriplegic, etc.

 - Developmental Disabilities: Down Syndrome, Autism, Cerebral Palsy, Spinal Bifida, Intellectual Disability, etc.

-- Behavioural & Emotional Disabilities: Attention Deficit Disorder (ADD), Bipolar, Post Traumatic Stress Disorder (PTSD), Obsessive Compulsive Disorder (OCD).
+- Behavioral & Emotional Disabilities: Attention Deficit Disorder (ADD), Bipolar, Post Traumatic Stress Disorder (PTSD), Obsessive Compulsive Disorder (OCD).

 - Sensory Impaired: Blind, Visual Impaired, Deaf.

 Planning for your loved one with special needs requires extensive research to become a well-educated advocate.
 Look to the latest medical, educational, financial, and legal changes to stay updated.
 The Estate Planning & Elder Law Center of Brevard assists you and your family in addressing your unique concerns.
 We hope this special needs resource center provides you with a quick reference to find the additional resources you may need.

 Benefits for Children with Special Needs

 Social Security Benefits Eligibility Screening Tool